|

 The Health Insurance Commissison in association

-with the Australasian Sonographers
+with the Australian Sonographer

 Accreditation Registry (ASAR) introduced in